How To - 2-Step Verification

 You can learn more about Google 2-Step Verification here.

-When do I need to enter a verification code?
-Do I need to enter the code every time I sign in?
+Do I need to enter a code every time I sign in?

 Will my password change?